chrisbuttery/slackm8/README.md

 ## Slack API authorization test token

-To try this example out you'll need to grab an API authorization test token for your slack team. https://api.slack.com/web.
+To try this example out you'll need to be the administrator of your Slack team & create an API authorization test token here. https://api.slack.com/web.

 This will allow _slackm8_ to make 3 types of http requests to your slack team.